cameronkerrnz/cameronkerrnz.github.io/content/posts/2023/prometheus-grafana-performance-nginx-lua.md

 date = 2023-03-24
 title = "Managing the Performance of Grafana/Prometheus Dashboards using Nginx & Lua" description = ""
-slug = ""
-authors = ["Cameron Kerr"]
-tags = ["Grafana", "Lua", "Nginx", "Performance", "Prometheus", "Architecture"]
+summary = "Regain visibility into the performance of Open Source Grafana and Prometheus so you know which dashboards and visualisations are slowing down your Prometheus service." slug = "" authors = ["Cameron Kerr"] tags = ["Grafana", "Lua", "Nginx", "Performance", "Prometheus", "Architecture"]